 In September 2007, the Company entered into a Development and License Agreement (the "Development Agreement") with UTC Power Corporation ("UTCP"), a division of United Technologies Corporation.
-The Development Agreement engages UTCP to fund and support the Company's continued development and commercialization of the Company's 200 kilowatt ("C200") microturbine.
-Pursuant to the terms of the Development Agreement, UTCP contributed \$12.0 million in cash and approximately \$800,000 of in-kind services toward the Company's efforts to develop the C200.
-In return, the Company pays to UTCP an ongoing royalty of 10% of the sales price of the C200 sold to customers other than UTCP until the aggregate of UTCP's cash and in-kind services investment has been recovered and, thereafter, the royalty will be reduced to 5% of the sales price.
-UTCP earned \$0.2 million and \$73,000 in royalties for C200 system sales during the three months ended September 30, 2010 and 2009, respectively.
-UTCP earned \$0.3 million and \$0.1 million in royalties for C200 system sales during the six months ended September 30, 2010 and 2009, respectively.
-Earned royalties of \$0.2 million were unpaid as of September 30, 2010 and March 31, 2010, respectively and are included in accrued expenses in the accompanying balance sheet.
+The Development Agreement engaged UTCP to fund and support the Company's continued development and commercialization of the Company's 200 approximately \$800,000 of in-kind services toward the Company's efforts to develop the C200.
+In return, the Company agreed to pay to UTCP an ongoing royalty of 10% of the sales price of the C200 sold to customers other than UTCP until the aggregate of UTCP's cash and in-kind services investment had been recovered and, thereafter, the royalty would be reduced to 5% of the sales price.
+In August 2009, the Development Agreement was assigned by UTCP to Carrier Corporation ("Carrier").

 The Company recorded the benefits from this Development Agreement as a reduction of research and development ("R&D") expenses.
-During the three months ended June 30, 2009, the Company recognized approximately \$1.3 million of such benefits.
-As of June 30, 2009, the Company had received a total of \$0.5 million of in-kind services.
-In-kind services performed by UTCP under the cost-sharing program are recorded as consulting expense within R&D expenses.
-Funding in excess of expenses incurred is recorded in Other Current Liabilities.
-The program concluded in June 2009 and, therefore, there was no funding in excess of expenses recorded in Other Current Liabilities as of September 30, 2010 and March 31, 2010.
+During the nine months ended December 31, 2009, the Company recognized approximately \$1.3 million of such benefits and received a total of \$0.5 million of in-kind services.
+In-kind services performed by Carrier under the cost-sharing program were recorded as consulting expense within R&D expenses.
+Funding in excess of expenses incurred was recorded in Other Current Liabilities.
+The program concluded in June 2009 and, therefore, there was no funding in excess of expenses recorded in Other Current Liabilities as of December 31, 2010 and March 31, 2010.
 The reduction of R&D expenses was recognized on a percentage of completion basis, limited by the amount of funding received and/or earned based on milestone deliverables.